buddhabrot/UlamAnalysis/README.md

 <img src="pattern_31.jpeg">

 ## Composite factors and pattern overlays

 It is a logical consequence that the factor pattern for a number like "30" will be given by overlaying the pattern of the factors of "2", "3", and "5".
 Hence, it would seem attractive to only study the factors of non-composite numbers.
 However, while we will try staying aware of this fact for some of the polynomial constructions we'll be building, we will visually draw all the patterns, since focusing on prime factors alone will hide too much things going.
+Also, this approach would lead to problems with repeated factors, as for instance the pattern for the number "8" cannot simply be derived from the pattern for "2" (which is a checkerboard pattern), and any repeated factors cannot be converted into the action of composing patterns by intersection.

-Note of course, that if the first factor of any series is not included in a pattern (so "7" is not part of the pattern emerging for 7n), the prime numbers will be distributed across the Ulam spiral by overlaying all factor patterns and looking at the leftover positions.
+Note of course, that if the first factor of any series is not included in a pattern (so "7" is not part of the pattern emerging for 7n), the <b>prime numbers</b> will be distributed across the Ulam spiral by overlaying all factor patterns and looking at the leftover positions.
 Thus, any patterns emerging from the prime number distribution are related to the pattern distribution of regular factors.

+## Movement along the Ulam spiral and patterns

+Movement up/down on the Ulam spiral, whether this causes positions to jump to new "turns", or not, always adds some factor that is dependent of the turn size, and one that is independent of the current turn (as evidenced by the "+0, "+2, "+4" and "+6" offset).
+Now, this leads to the following important conclusion:

+<h4>If a pattern is found, that uses jumps dependent on the turn size, contained within a cluster.</h4>

 ## Patterns and polynomials